 Element 1.3.4.
-IPC non-medical IP practitioners staff levels (at least 1 FTE per 115 acute care beds OR 1 FTE per 100 acute care beds if there are high risk activities e.g. dialysis) [Expected element]
+IPC practitioner staffing2 levels (at least 1 FTE per 115 acute care beds OR 1 FTE per 100 acute care beds if there are high risk activities e.g. dialysis) [Core element]

 Element 1.3.5.
-A multi-disciplinary IPC Committee is appointed with clear defined terms of reference and lines of accountability and reports to senior management.
+A multi-disciplinary IPC Committee is appointed with clearly defined terms of reference and lines of accountability and reports to senior management.
 The committee's responsibilities include annual goal setting and programme evaluation.
 It is comprised of members from a variety of disciplines; The goal of this interdisciplinary task force is both to bring together individuals with expertise in different areas of healthcare and ensure involvement of the senior management.
-The IPC Committee supports the implementation and execution of the IPC programme by the IPC department/unit staff.
+The IPC Committee supports the implementation and execution of the IPC programme by the IPC department / unit staff.
 [Core element]